kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    GitHub Action building the pull request

-After opening the pull request, one or more GitHub Action checks will appear (depending on the number of status checks that the parent repository has in place).
+After opening the pull request, one or more GitHub Action checks will appear (depending on the number of status checks that the upstream repository has in place).
 A yellow icon indicates that the workflow is running, while green or red icons indicate successful completion or failure, respectively.
 If you click on the :guilabel:`Details` link -- while it is running or after completion -- you will access the build logs.

-When the status checks pass and the maintainer of the parent repository is satisfied, they will be able to merge the pull request.
+When the status checks pass and the maintainer of the upstream repository is satisfied, they will be able to merge the pull request.

 .. note::